fernhw/Pro-Input-System/README.md

 ## What special about it.

 * It stores Controller Profiles for easy access.<br/>
+* It has a very well constructed <b>joystick emulator</b> that's way better than unity's.
-* It uses active mappings of the controller and the keyboard as one.
+* It can use both the controller and the keyboard as one. with <b>globalController</b>
-* It stores and returns angle distance and position of joystick automatically
+* It stores and returns angle distance and position of joystick automatically for easy use in-game.
-* It can return Joystick movements as buttons, if you press joystick up you can set it up as a button press.
+* It can use Joystick movements as buttons, if you press joystick up you can set it up as a button press.
-* It lets you remap joysticks without having to explore all human known axises one by one.
+* (Not yet) It lets you remap joysticks automatically
 * (Not yet) It has native remapping.
+* (Not yet) Use up to 11 individually mapped joystick controllers.
-* It has a sweet set of debugging systems in it.
+* (Not yet) It has a sweet set of debugging systems in it.
 * It's free.
+MIT license.
+Go nuts.

 ## Getting Started
 ProInput system is simple to use once it's set up.
 The system has 3 controller profiles that run in tandem: